Veto: Types

 Most modern vetoes are intended as a check on the power of the government, or a branch of government, most commonly the legislative branch.
 Thus, in governments with a separation of powers, vetoes may be classified by the branch of government that enacts them: an executive veto, legislative veto, or judicial veto.

-Other types of veto power, however, have safeguarded other interests.
+However, other types of veto power have safeguarded other interests.
 The denial of royal assent by governors in the British colonies, which continued well after the practice had ended in Britain itself, served as a check by one level of government against another.
 Vetoes may also be used to safeguard the interests of particular groups within a country.
 The veto power of the ancient Roman tribunes protected the interests of one social class (the plebeians) against another (the patricians).
 In the transition from apartheid, a "white veto" to protect the interests of white South Africans was proposed but not adopted.
-More recently, Indigenous vetoes over industrial projects on Indigenous land have been proposed following the 2007 Declaration on the Rights of Indigenous Peoples, which requires the "free, prior and informed consent" of Indigenous communities to development or resource extraction projects on their land.
+More recently, indigenous vetoes over industrial projects on indigenous land have been proposed following the 2007 Declaration on the Rights of Indigenous Peoples, which requires the "free, prior and informed consent" of indigenous communities to development or resource extraction projects on their land.
 However, many governments have been reluctant to allow such a veto.

 Vetoes may be classified by whether the vetoed body can override them, and if so, how.
 An absolute veto cannot be overridden at all.
 A qualified veto can be overridden by a supermajority, such as two-thirds or three-fifths.
-A suspensory veto, also called a suspensive veto, can be overridden by a simple majority, and thus serves only to delay the law from coming into force.
+A suspensory veto, also called a suspensive veto, can be overridden by a simple majority, and thus only delays the law from coming into force.